adamwalder/kg_uq/README.md

 # Extract knowledge graph triples from websites and train heterogeneous GNNs on the knowledge graphs!

 The repo contains helper functions for:
+  - (1) Extract knowledge graph triples following a specified schema
-  - (1) Extracting knowledge graph triples (and context) from websites.
+  - (2) Extracting knowledge graph triples (and context) from websites.
-  - (2) Embeddings the extracted context.
   - (3) Mapping the triples and embedded context to HeteroData() objects for fitting with PyTorch Geometric.
+  - (4) Uncertainty quantification with knowledge graphs.

 ## Dependencies:
 The required dependencies are listed in `requirements.txt`.
 To get started with a python virtual environment: